-5. Discussion and Conclusions
+5 Discussion and conclusions

-A wetting and drying algorithm for POM in its most general three-dimensional settings with stratification and forcing is implemented and applied to study the WAD and circulation processes in the Cook Inlet, Alaska.
+A WAD algorithm for POM in its most general threedimensional settings with stratification and forcing is implemented and applied to study the WAD and circulation processes in the Cook Inlet, Alaska.
 The model incorporates high-resolution and realistic topography with WAD regions.
 The model includes tidal forcing, river discharge, temperature and salinity fields along the open boundaries, and wind forcing.
 Cook Inlet is an environmentally sensitive region with harsh conditions; it is an excellent place to test a model with WAD under extreme forcing that includes large tidal ranges and strong currents.
-Over a tidal cycle, the model simulates complex WAD regions that compare quite well with MODIS satellite images, despite the uncertainty of the detailed mud flat regions.
-In this regard, we have demonstrated the usefulness of the fine-resolution MODIS images in detecting "dry" and "wet" regions, hence also in evaluating the WAD processes.
-In the future, one may use multiple images to map the mud flat areas at different stages of the tidal cycle (with more extensive temporal and spatial coverage than that shown here in figures 8 and 9, and with the possible usage of the near-

-IR and mid-IR bands) to improve the representation of the mud flats topography in the model.
+Over a tidal cycle, the model simulates complex WAD regions that compare quite well with MODIS satellite images despite the uncertainty of the detailed mudflat regions.
+In this regard, we have demonstrated the usefulness of the fineresolution MODIS images in detecting "dry" and "wet" regions, hence, also in evaluating the WAD processes.
+In the future, one may use multiple images to map the mudflat areas at different stages of the tidal cycle (with more extensive temporal and spatial coverage than that shown in this paper in Figs. 8 and 9 and with the possible usage of the near-IR and mid-IR bands) to improve the representation of the mudflat topography in the model.
+Identifying wet and dry pixels from the satellite images (using different channels) will provide a more quantitative data set to compare with wet and dry model cells.
 The same methodology may lead to improved flood predictions in other circumstances (e.g., tsunamis, storm surges, etc.).
-In the upper Inlet, the model simulates wetting and drying processes that affect tidal amplitudes and phases.
-The model simulates the propagation of bore-like features over the shallow mud flats of the Turnagain Arm, with height and propagation speeds in rough agreements with the experiences of local observers (there are no direct measurements over the mud flats).
+In the upper Inlet, the model simulates WAD processes that affect tidal amplitudes and phases.
+The model simulates the propagation of bore-like features over the shallow mudflats of the Turnagain Arm, with height and propagation speeds in rough agreements with the experiences of local observers.
 In the central Inlet, the model shows upwelling and downwelling cells with strong horizontal and vertical velocities.
-These strong currents are caused by fronts produced by convergence of saline water from the lower inlet through the deep channel with fresher water of the upper Inlet.
+These strong currents are caused by fronts produced by the convergence of saline water from the lower inlet through the deep channel with fresher water of the upper Inlet.
 River inputs coupled with tides are essential to the existence of these fronts, as shown by sensitivity experiments with and without rivers.
 This study describes complex dynamics of an inlet with extreme tides using a model that includes the WAD algorithm.
-Future research may include further model evaluations and developments of new model components such as sediment transports associated with WAD, and also wave-current interactions (Mellor, 2003).
+Future research may include further model evaluations and developments of new model components such as sediment transports associated with WAD and also wave-current interactions (Mellor 2003).

-Acknowledgements The study was supported by the Mineral Management Service (Contract #1435-01-03-CT-72021); Oey and Ezer were also partly supported by ONR grants; Hu and Muller-Karger were supported by NASA grants.
-NOAA/GFDL provided computational resources.
+Acknowledgment The study was supported by the Mineral Management Service (Contract no. 1435-01-03-CT-72021); Oey and Ezer were also partly supported by Office of Naval Research (ONR) grants; Hu and Muller-Karger were supported by National Aeronautics and Space Administration (NASA) grants.
+The NOAA/Geophysical Fluid Dynamics Laboratory (GFDL) provided computational resources.